-This frosty mango pineapple smoothie will transport you to the beach with its tropical flavors.
+This frosty, tropical mango pineapple smoothie will transport you to the beach with its tropical flavors.
 With just 5 basic ingredients, this healthy breakfast option is super simple to whip up.

 Why You’ll Love this Recipe

-- This smoothie tastes like a tropical vacation in a glass!
+- This healthy mango pineapple smoothie tastes like a tropical vacation in a glass!
 The combination of both frozen pineapple and frozen mango makes it extra frosty too.

-- Mango and pineapple are packed with vitamin C which keeps your skin healthy and supports your immune system.
+- Tropical fruits like mango and pineapple are packed with vitamin C which keeps your skin healthy and supports your immune system.

-- Just 5 ingredients are needed for this delicious smoothie.
+- Just 5 simple ingredients are needed for this delicious tropical smoothie that is great for an easy breakfast or healthy afternoon snack..
 Plus, if you use a plant-based milk like soy milk, this smoothie is vegan, dairy free, egg free, and gluten free.